jsaraviadrago/bluegrafir/README.md

 The goal of `bluegrafir` is to handle useful psychometric tools for structural equation modelling and measurement comparison.

 **blue** and **grafi** are the main starting pieces of every function and are named after my cats.
-Calculations do not have a specific begining.
+Other types of functions that require calculations do not have a specific begining.

-- _blue_ functions are used for linear tranformations.
+> _blue_ functions are used for linear tranformations.
+>
-- _grafi_ functions are used for tidy tables of model fit and reliability for structural equation modelling.
+> _grafi_ functions are used for tidy tables of model fit and reliability for structural equation modelling.

-## _blue_
+### _blue_

 - **bluebase**: This function helps transform a vector into a more intrepetable value.
 It performs a standarization of a continous variable, therefore it has a mean 0 and standard deviation 1 (Z scores).
 Afterwards with another linear transformation it sets the continous variable in points of standard deviations.
 With a mean of 500 and a standard deviation of 100 (default).